 Call the ombuds for more information.
 Due to a technical issue, use the following temporary # 919-889-1656

 - What people are saying about the ombuds

 Certified Organizational Ombuds Practitioner / CO-OP®

-Roy Baroff is an experienced conflict engagement / management professional.
+Roy Baroff (he/him) is an experienced conflict engagement / management professional.
 He is an ombuds, mediator, educator and attorney.
 In the past, he represented clients in a range of settings, mediated litigated and other workplace cases and served as an adjunct professor (he knows what its like to be in the classroom).
 His current focus is serving as the NC State Faculty and Staff ombuds along with some additional mediations outside NC State and education (Roy teaches a Negotiation course once each year at Elon Law School).

 Meet the Ombuds Program